serverless/blog/posts/2019-09-30-easily-deploy-graphql-apis-with-serverless-components.md

 myApp (master)$
 ```

+Amazing!
+Your GraphQL API has been deployed.
+Now let's query...

 ### Querying Your GraphQL API

-Notice the returned API URL & API Key in the CLI.
+Notice the returned API URL & API Key in the CLI after deployment.
 You can now query your new API using this data.
-Using fetch, you could do an HTTP request that looks something like this...
+Using [node-fetch](https://github.com/bitinn/node-fetch), you could do an HTTP request that looks something like this...

 ```js
 const fetch = require("node-fetch");